Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Over/under insights

-- Buffalo has combined with its opponents to score more than 41.5 points in five of 12 games this season.
+- Buffalo has combined with its opponents to put up more than 41 points in five of 12 games this season.

-- The two teams combine to average 57.6 points per game, 16.1 more than the over/under in this contest.
+- The two teams combine to average 57.6 points per game, 16.6 more than the total in this contest.

-- The 41.5-point over/under for this game is 3.4 points below the 44.9 points per game average total in Patriots games this season.
+- The 41-point total for this game is 3.9 points below the 44.9 points per game average total in Patriots games this season.

 Bills stats and trends

-- When Buffalo records more than 15.8 points, it is 8-2 against the spread and 7-2 overall.
+- Buffalo is 8-2 against the spread and 7-2 overall in games when it records more than 15.8 points.

-- Buffalo is 7-2 against the spread and 6-2 overall when the team piles up more than 316.7 yards.
+- Buffalo is 7-2 against the spread and 6-2 overall when the team picks up over 316.7 yards.

-- The Bills have turned the ball over 16 times this season, nine fewer than the Patriots have forced (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Patriots.